kmasaryk/pylogger/README.md

 # pylogger
 CLI command to generate and send well-formed syslog messages to a syslog receiver.
-Follows arg names as found in the *nix 'logger' command.
+Follows most arg names as found in the *nix 'logger' command.

+Messages are sent using TCP by default.
+The '--udp' option can be used to switch to UDP instead.

 ## Message format
 `<PRI>TIMESTAMP HOSTNAME TAG: MESSAGE`